Cross–Niger transition forests: Location and description

 The climate is wet, becoming drier further inland, with a dry season from December to February.

 Flora

-The traditional flora and fauna of the ecoregion is "transitional", blending elements from the Upper Guinean forests of West Africa and the Lower Guinean-Congolian forests of Central Africa, which constitute the largest blocks of tropical moist forest on the African continent.
-Trees in the area include Afzelia, which is cultivated for timber, and the Borassus aethiopum palm.
+The native flora and fauna of the ecoregion is "transitional", blending elements from the Upper Guinean forests include Afzelia, which is cultivated for timber, and the Borassus aethiopum palm.

 Fauna

 Small areas of protected forest do remain within the grassland and these are home to animals such as Sclater's guenon and crested chameleon (Trioceros cristatus).
 The Niger River has always been a substantial barrier to movement of wildlife in and out of the region.
 Large mammals have been depleted in the area since the 1940s and there is now so little wildlife remaining in the area that even bats and frogs are now trapped and eaten.

 Threats

 The ecoregion has sustained a dense human population for centuries, and much of the original forest cover has been cleared for agriculture, forest plantations, and urban developments such as the oil refineries of Port Harcourt.
 The few remaining enclaves of native forest include the Stubbs Creek Forest Reserve in Akwa Ibom together with some enclaves of sacred forest, which are continually disappearing as village life is eroded, and patches of riverine forest.
-There are forest reserves in Anambra and elsewhere but these last are mostly for the purpose of cultivating timber rather than preserving the original environment.
+There are forest reserves in Anambra and elsewhere, but these are mostly for the purpose of cultivating timber rather than preserving the original environment.